-Due to lutetium-177’s radioactivity and half-life, it is a very useful tool for treating cancers, especially prostate cancer.
+Due to Lu-177’s radioactivity and half-life, it is a very useful tool for treating cancers.
 The radiation emitted by low-specific-activity Lu-177 as it decays can destroy cancer cells when properly applied by medical professionals in the form of a radiopharmaceutical drug.
 In particular, Lu-177 is especially useful for treating prostate cancer, one of the most common forms of cancer.

 Radiopharmaceutical cancer therapy using radionuclides like lutetium-177 is one of the fastest growing markets in oncology.
 Various radioisotope-derived drugs are critical for the treatment of many types of cancers impacting tens of millions of patients globally every year.
 To treat conditions such as advanced prostate cancer, Lu-177 is used as an essential part of radionuclide therapy.